Get matched with vetted scholarships and enter our

 One of the many forms of assistive technology are apps, computer programs or software designed to run on mobile phones, laptops, desktops, or even watches.
 Apps are a great resource for those with any disability, as there are more than enough to cater to everyone’s needs.

 Students with dyslexia or dysgraphia might benefit from apps like ModMath and Voice Dream.
-Apps such as Avaz and MyTalkTools are designed to assist individuals with communication and verbal barriers.
+Apps such as Avaz are designed to assist individuals with communication and verbal barriers.
 Finally, there are apps like All Critical Thinking and Clear, which can help students stay on top of responsibilities and learn new everyday skills.
 This is just a sampling of the many options that are out there.
 A quick search will provide you with a plethora of more options, which only grow and improve as technology develops!

 Pursuing financial aid